Apollo013/AspNet_MVC5_Validation/README.md

 #### CUSTOM PHONE MASK VALIDATION

 This example shows how to create a custom validator that derives from 'ValidationAttribute' and implements 'IClientValidatable'.
 It's purpose is to ensure that a provided phone number matches a specified pattern.

+jQuery unobtrusive validation also demonstrated.

 ##### CODE FILES: 'User', 'UserController', 'PhoneMaskValidationAttribute' & 'Index.cshtml'
 ---